The Primer for Prospective Teachers of English in China

 Public Schools and Universities

 Longer holidays, shorter teaching hours, usually no weekends or evenings although sometimes they may want to have an evening English Corner or event.
 Students are usually pleasant and keen to learn.
-Salaries on average range from 5,000 up to 6,000 RMB ($635 to $770) with free accommodation and other benefits.
+Salaries on average range from 6,000 RMB up to 8,000 RMB ($880 to $1150) with free accommodation and other benefits.

 Colleges and Vocational Schools

 Similar to universities, however, salaries are traditionally a little lower and sometimes students can be a bit more difficult to motivate.

 This group offers the biggest portion of ESL Jobs in China and in many cases can be the most lucrative if you have an education degree.
 Salaries at the lower end of the scale are on a par with colleges, rising up to as much as, and sometimes more than, 20,000 RMB ($3,000) at international schools.

 This sector also makes up a large proportion of the China ESL job market with new training centers opening monthly throughout China.
 Mainstream international chain schools like English First, Shane, and others are here along with a plethora of Chinese outfits of varying quality and standards.
 There are huge differences in both pay and conditions, so you need to study offers carefully.
 Teaching hours range anywhere from 20 to 30, with pay scales from 6,000 to 15,000 RMB ($880 to $2,200) being the norm; however, I have seen positions in the bigger cities offer as much as 12,500 RMB ($1,800).
 Most training centers in China do not provide accommodation, and again apartments in China vary in price greatly.
 You can pick up a decent 800- to 900-square-foot 2-bedroom place in a small city for as little as 1,000 RMB ($150) and as much as 5,000 RMB ($750) or more in Beijing for the same in a good location.